mcdafydd/scini-cockpit/SCINI.md

 https://github.com/mcdafydd/openrov-cockpit

 This is a fork of the OpenROV-cockpit repository.
 All SCINI development is done on the `platform/scini` branch.
 Feel free to open issues on Github.
+More documentation is available in this repository.

 * The mjpeg-video plugin package.json file points to our private fork of the `mjpeg-video-server` module
 * `src/plugins/rovpilot/index.js` contains server-side changes to upstream's default pilot controls